 Original quote this title originates from is, "Music has Charms to soothe a savage Breast."
-The phrase was coined by the Playwright/Poet William Congreve in The Mourning Bride
+The phrase was coined by the Playwright/Poet William Congreve in The Mourning Bride, 1697. note

 - Hobbes stops the Clawracks in Retro Chill by singing "The Best Song Ever" (an actual song by Chris Rice).

 - This Bites!: While sailing through the Florian Triangle, disturbed by the deadness of the sea, the Straw Hats sing Binks's Brew to fend off the gloom.
 The final part of the arc reveals that the Florian Obelisks took notice of this, and the result is that the Triangle itself is revealed to be a Genius Loci that absorbs emotions, and it becomes an ally in exchange for continuing the songs and celebrations.

 - In The Book of Life, Xibalba lets Manolo challenge him to a wager at which he is allowed to pick the task.
 The dirty cheater chooses bullfighting — which he knows Manolo hates.
 As if that weren't bad enough, the task is that Manolo must defeat every single bull every Sanchez before him has ever faced — all at once.
 And when Manolo succeeds at that, Xibalba combines them into one mega-bull and still the hero does not flinch, instead playing an apology song.

 - In Cat City, Lazy Dick is caught by vampire bat Banditos, who prepare to suck his blood.
 As a last request, Dick asks them to let him play a final song on his trumpet.
 He's so good at it, that not only the entire gang joins him (playing on their weapons), but their leader is moved to tears, and decides to spare him.